markwigmans/miniproject/README.md

 ## Installation
 Perform the following steps:
 1. copy *bmp.jar* to a target directory
-1. if standard configuration is not sufficient then create a file '*application.properties*' in the target directory and change the file accordingly.
+1. if the standard configuration is not sufficient then create a file '*application.properties*' in the target directory and change the file accordingly.

 ## Configuration

 The following properties can be set as application configuration properties (file *application.properties*).
-The notation in the file is: <property>=<value'

 Property | Description | Default
 --- | --- | ---